BillyBohren/ChatPuntoCom22022021/README.md

 _3. Open PGAdmind, and create a Database called chat-db_

-_4. Now, open IntelliJ IDEA IDE, and select Import Project, then select the folder 'BACK/chat', then continue with the process of importing the project with intelliJ. _
+_4. Now, open IntelliJ IDEA IDE, and select Import Project, then select the folder 'BACK/chat', then continue with the process of importing the project with intelliJ_

-_5. Now, open IntelliJ IDEA IDE, and select Import Project, then select the folder 'BACK/chat', then continue with the process of importing the project with intelliJ. _
+_5. Now, open IntelliJ IDEA IDE, and select Import Project, then select the folder 'BACK/chat', then continue with the process of importing the project with intelliJ_

-_   *Make sure that Maven have been selected as dependency manager _
+_   *Make sure that Maven have been selected as dependency manager_

-_6. Once imported is complete, you have to navigate to the file: "\BACK\chat\src\main\resources\application.properties" and uncomment those lines: _
+_6. Once imported is complete, you have to navigate to the file: "\BACK\chat\src\main\resources\application.properties" and uncomment those lines:_

 ```
 #spring.jpa.generate-ddl=true